Philosophy for Children

-Is it ever okay to be mean?
 These are open-ended questions that explore some of the most meaningful aspects of human life, yet in the United States they are rarely given a formal space for serious discussion and reflection in K-8 classrooms.
 Philosophy may seem impractical, a discipline for university professors, or at least inappropriate for children.
-But a wide body of has shown the benefits of doing philosophy with children.
+But a wide body of research has shown the benefits of doing philosophy with children.
+There is now an international movement of philosophers and educators seeking to introduce philosophical practice into children’s lives.
+The results are promising.

 Looking for a Book?